-- ½ kilo chicken wings (cut pointy part, cut into two pieces and wash)
+- 1 kilo chicken wings (cut pointy part, cut into two pieces then wash and drain)

 - 1 thumb sized ginger (cut in strips)

 - 3 tbsp fish sauce (add more if needed)

 - 4 cups water (add more if needed)